Pittsburgh-NEH-Institute/Institute-Materials-2020/ref/installs.md

 Once you’ve confirmed that Java is installed, install the current stable version of eXist-db from
 <http://exist-db.org/exist/apps/homepage/index.html>.
 We recommend the *.dmg* version for MacOS users.

+*NB!* eXist-db is running even if you close the browser window.
+Don't start it from the dock again to open eXide (or any other app), just open a new tab in brower with e.g. http://localhost:8080/exist/apps/eXide/.

 ### Install *git*

 Type `git` at the command line.
 If it isn’t installed, accept the prompt to install the Xcode command line tools (this installation may take a long time).